twollnik/YETI/docs/user/copert_cold_strategy.rst

 Possible road types to be excluded are: ``MW-Nat.``, ``MW-City``, ``Trunk-Nat.``, ``Trunk-City``, ``Distr``, ``Local``, and ``Access``.
 Area types that can be excluded are ``Rural`` and ``Urban``.

-During the cold emission calculation hot emissions are calculated using the ``CopertHotStrategy``, because cold emissions depend on hot emissions.
+During the cold emission calculation hot emissions are calculated using the ``CopertHotStrategy`` because cold emissions depend on hot emissions.

 Output of a model run with this Strategy are three csv files: